souxls/Collections/README.md

 - [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
 - [ChatGLM2-6B](https://github.com/THUDM/ChatGLM2-6B) -  ChatGLM2-6B: An Open Bilingual Chat LLM | 开源双语对话语言模型.
 - [generative-models](https://github.com/Stability-AI/generative-models) - Generative Models by Stability AI.
+- [gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
+- [backgroundremover](https://github.com/nadermx/backgroundremover) - Background Remover lets you Remove Background from images and video using AI with a simple command line interface that is free and open source.

 ## Security